Psalm 43 & Proverbs 12

 Let’s hammer the liar again!
 The Lord DETESTS lying lips.
 Yet, He delights in those who tell the truth!
 He detests!
 To detest means to dislike intensely.
 Notice that doesn’t say *hate* because that is a sin.
 When will we all learn this!

-Verse 28, this goes back to Deuteronomy for me.
+Verse 28, goes back to Deuteronomy for me.
 Back to Robert Frost’s poem.
 Wide road = bad.
 Narrow road = good.